 I personally like WordPress better because it gives me more control over my webpages and design layouts.
 For example, this page that you are viewing right now is built on WordPress with my own choice of theme.
 No other websites look like this 🙂

 Some people might argue that WordPress is technically challenging to use.
 Well, that isn’t entirely true.
-The best way to actually find out is to try it yourself.
+The best way to find out is to try it yourself.
 Simply use the SiteRubix platform to create a WordPress blog for free.

 Ingredient # 2 – Identify Your Income Source